cvs-health/testaro/README.md

   'Perform a test',
   {
     which: [true, 'string', 'isTest', 'test name'],
+    launch: [false, 'object', '', 'if new browser to be launched, properties different from target, browserID, and what of the job'],
     rules: [false, 'array', 'areStrings', 'rule IDs or specifications, if not all']
     what: [false, 'string', 'hasLength', 'comment']
   }
 ],
 ```

-That means that a test act (i.e. an act with a `type` property having the value `'test'`) must have a string-valued `which` property naming a tool and may optionally have an array-valued `rules` property restricting the rules to be reported on and/or a string-valued `what` property describing the tool and/or the tests.
+That means that a test act (i.e. an act with a `type` property having the value `'test'`) must have a string-valued `which` property naming a tool and may optionally have an object-valued `launch` property, an array-valued `rules` property, and/or a string-valued `what` property.

 If a particular test act either must have or may have any other properties, those properties are specified in the `tools` property in `actSpecs.js`.

 When you include a `rules` property, you limit the tests of the tool that are performed or reported.
-For some tools (`alfa`, `axe`, `htmlcs`, `qualWeb`, and `testaro`), only the specified tests are performed.
+For some tools (`alfa`, `axe`, `htmlcs`, `qualWeb`, `testaro`, and `wax`), only the specified tests are performed.
 Other tools (`aslint`, `ed11y`, `ibm`, `nuVal`, and `wave`) do not allow such a limitation, so, for those tools, all tests are performed but results are reported from only the specified tests.

 The `nuVal`, `qualWeb`, and `testaro` tools require specific formats for the `rules` property.
 Those formats are described below in the sections about those tools.